 Hugh Herr was born in 1964 in a small town in the American state of Pennsylvania and is the youngest of a family with five children.
-He comes from a family with an old American tradition, one of his ancestors being the one who founded Lancaster County.
+He comes from a family with an old American tradition, one of his ancestors being a founder of Lancaster County.
 Leaving Germany after famine and persecution, his ancestors established a Mennonite community in the state of Pennsylvania.

-Like his father, Hugh seemed to be very little frightened by the danger and always deep in thought.
-From an early age, Hugh’s favorite place was on the mountain, and his father didn’t seem to mind.
+Like his father, Hugh seemed to be unperturbed by danger and always deep in thought.
+From an early age, Hugh’s favourite place was on the mountain, and his father didn’t seem to mind.
 Hugh was only eight years old when he climbed the Temple Massif (3,544 m) in the Canadian Rockies, and his future was promising.
-At 17, he was considered one of the best climbers in the United States.
+By 17, he was considered one of the best climbers in the United States.

 In January 1982, after a difficult climb on an ice wall, Hugh and his friend, with whom he had climbed Mount Washington, were caught in a blizzard that disoriented them.
 After three nights in the mountains at temperatures below minus 20 degrees Celsius, when they were already preparing to die, they were found by rescuers.
 They were in critical condition, close to hypothermia.
-They were rescued, but in the rescue mission one of the mountain rescuers, Albert Dow, had died in an avalanche.
+Hugh and his friend made it, but in the rescue mission one of the mountain rescuers, Albert Dow, had died in an avalanche.